oslabs-beta/DockerNet/README.md

 ## Acknowledgements
 >- Huge shoutout to [OSLabs][os-labs] and [CodeSmith][codesmith] for sponsoring the development of this product
 >- Massive thank you to all the kind, considerate internet denizens who provided valuable feedback during the ideation period of this product
->- Gargantuian thank you each and every individual who provided meaningful supp0rt (technical or non-technical) throughout the development of this product
+>- Gargantuan thank you to each and every individual who provided meaningful supp0rt (technical or non-technical) throughout the development of this product

 ---
 ## License